irishshagua/skipper/docs/operation/operation.md

 using the Redis ring based solution, adds 2 additional roundtrips to redis per hit.
 Make sure you monitor redis closely, because skipper will fallback to allow traffic if redis can not be reached.

+## Default filters

+Kubernetes dataclient supports default filters.
+You can enable this feature by specifying `default-filters-dir`.
+The defined directory must contain per-service filter configurations, with file name following the pattern `${service}.${namespace}`.
+The content of the files is the actual filter configurations.
+These filters are then appended to the filters already defined in Ingresses.

 ## Slow Backends